-In the case of indirect assignment, employees and Unix groups are assigned to hierarchical roles, such as departments, cost centers, locations, or business roles.
-The Unix groups assigned to an employee are calculated from the position in the hierarchy and the direction of inheritance.
-If you add an employee to roles and that employee owns a Unix user account, the Unix user account is added to the Unix group.
+In the case of indirect assignment, identities and Unix groups are assigned to hierarchical roles, such as departments, cost centers, locations, or business roles.
+The Unix groups assigned to an identity are calculated from the position in the hierarchy and the direction of inheritance.
+If you add an identity to roles and that identity owns an Unix user account, the Unix user account is added to the Unix group.

 Furthermore, Unix groups can be requested through the Web Portal.
-To do this, add employees to a shop as customers.
+To do this, add identities to a shop as customers.
 All Unix groups are assigned to this shop can be requested by the customers.
-Requested Unix groups are assigned to the employees after approval is granted.
+Requested Unix groups are assigned to the identities after approval is granted.

-You can use system roles to group Unix groups together and assign them to employees as a package.
+You can use system roles to group Unix groups together and assign them to identities as a package.
 You can create system roles that contain only Unix groups.
 You can also group any number of company resources into a system role.